 Business Case Development and Review

-- The agency coordinator needs to provide sufficient time to develop the Business Case to submit to the GTA Enterprise Portfolio Management Office (EPMO) and (OPB).
-The Business Case will be submitted first to the EPMO (GTAInvestmentManagement@gta.ga.gov) for review.
-It should be provided to the EPMO upon completion and acceptance by the business sponsor/business owner within the agency, but no later than 30 business days prior to the request of any state funds or the issuance of any procurement documents.
-The final version, incorporating any GTA feedback, will then be submitted by the agency to OPB along with the agency budget request submission by September 1st.
-It should be delivered to OPB as an attachment through BudgetTool, which can be accessed at http://budgettool.opb.georgia.gov.
+1. The agency coordinator needs to provide sufficient time to develop the Business Case to submit to the GTA and OPB.
+The Business Case will be submitted first to the GTA ([email protected]) for review.
+It should be provided to the GTA upon completion and acceptance by the business sponsor/business owner within the agency, but no later than 30 business days prior to the request of any state funds or the issuance of any procurement documents.
+The final version, incorporating any GTA feedback, will then be submitted by the agency to OPB along with the agency budget request submission.

-The agency would be prudent to provide GTA’s EPMO a Planned Investment Notification (PIN) – as described in SM-08-103 Information Technology Review – or some prior knowledge of the proposed technology acquisition as early as possible to avoid delays in the Business Case review.
-(Agencies may recognize the PIN from the former Agency Project Request or APR process.)
+The agency would be prudent to provide GTA’s EPMO a Planned Investment Notification (PIN) – as described in SM-08-103 Information Technology Review ([email protected]) – or some prior knowledge of the proposed technology acquisition as early as possible to avoid delays in the Business Case review.
 Also, the agency should ensure that sufficient time has been planned for internal reviews of the Business Case by the following agency staff prior to submission:

 a.
 Business Sponsor/Business Owner